graciellehigino/ms_range_interactions/manuscript.md

 focal species.
 Values vary between 0 and 1, with values closer to 0 indicating that there is large overlap in the ranges of the two species and values closer to 1 indicate low cooccurrence across their ranges.
-For each predator species we calculated its generality to understand whether the level of trophic specialisation (i.e., number of prey items per predator) affects the extent to which the ranges of the species were altered.
+For each predator species we calculated its generality to understand whether the level of trophic specialization (i.e., number of prey items per predator) affects the extent to which the ranges of the species were altered.
 One would assume that predators with a greater number of prey taxa (i.e., a higher generality) are less likely to have significant